NCAR/DART/models/wrf/tutorial/README.rst

 There are several required dependencies for the executables and WRF-DART scripting components.
-On NSF NCAR's Derecho, users have reported success building WRF, WPS, WRFDA, and DART using gfortan with the following module environment:
+On NSF NCAR's Derecho, users have reported success building WRF, WPS, WRFDA, and DART using gfortan with the following module environment.
+Note: not all modules listed below are a requirement to compile and run the tutorial.

    ::